Religion in India: Other religions

 As of the census of 2001, Parsis (followers of Zoroastrianism in India) represent approximately 0.006% of the total population of India, with relatively high concentrations in and around the city of Mumbai.
 Parsis number around 61,000 in India.

 There are several tribal religions in India, such as Donyi-Polo.
 Santhal is also one of the many tribal religions followed by the Santhal people who number around 4 million but only around 23,645 follow the religion.
+Bathousim is another tribal religion of Boro community of Assam.

 It is difficult to establish the exact numbers of Baháʼís in India.
 The religion came to India from Iran in about 1850 and gained some converts from the Muslim population of India.
 The first Sikh and Hindu converts came by 1910, and in 1960 there were fewer than 1,000 Baháʼís in all of India.
 Beginning in 1961, large numbers from scheduled castes became Baháʼís, and by 1993 Baháʼís reported about 2.2 million members, though later sources have claimed 2 million, or "more than 1 million".

+Sanamahism is the indigenous religion of Meitei community in Manipur which they follow along with Vaishnavism.

 Atheism

-Around 2.9 million people in India did not state their religion in the 2001 census and were counted in the category, "religion not stated".
+Around 2.9 million people in India did not state their religion in the 2011 census and were counted in the category, "religion not stated".
 They were 0.24% of India's population.
 Their number have significantly increased 4 times from 0.7 million in 2001 census at an average annual rate of 15%.
 K. Veeramani, a Dravidar Kazhagam leader, said that he believed that the number of atheists in India was actually higher as many people don't reveal their atheism out of fear.

 According to the 2012 WIN-Gallup Global Index of Religion and Atheism report, 81% of Indians were religious, 13% were non-religious, 3% were convinced atheists, and 3% were unsure or did not respond.